Valerie, Lady Meux: Married life

 Langdon claimed to have been an actress, but was apparently on the stage for only a single season.
+She worked at the Surrey Music Hall in a pantomime.
 She is believed to have met Sir Henry Meux at the Casino de Venise in Holborn, where she worked as a banjo-playing barmaid and had a stage name Val Langdon.
 She married him in London on 27 October 1878.

 Never accepted by her husband's family or by polite society, Lady Meux was a flamboyant and controversial figure, given to driving herself around London in a high phaeton, drawn by a pair of zebras.
-Their house at Theobalds in Hertfordshire was lavishly improved and enlarged; additions included a swimming pool and an indoor roller skating rink.
-In 1887, at Lady Meux's request, the dismantled Temple Bar was purchased from the City of London Corporation, transported to Theobalds Park in Hertfordshire and carefully rebuilt as a new gateway to the estate.
+Her husband had an estate of some 9,200 acres on the Marlborough Downs in Wiltshire.
+They also had a house, Theobalds, in Hertfordshire, which was lavishly improved and enlarged; additions included a swimming pool and an indoor roller skating rink.
+In 1887, at Lady Meux's request, the dismantled Temple Bar Gate was purchased from the City of London Corporation, transported to Theobalds Park in Hertfordshire and carefully rebuilt as a new gateway to the estate.
 She often entertained in the upper chamber of the gateway.
 Guests included the Prince of Wales and Winston Churchill.
 Sir Henry died in 1900, without issue, ten years before she did.